vuthysreang/vuthysreang/README.md

 # About Me

 <h2 align="left">Hi 👋, I'm Vuthy, A.K.A Zevo</h2>
-<h3 align="left" style="width:85%"><i>A passionate self-explore about Full-Stack web development, adapt in all stages of the software development life cycle.
-With proven ability in teamwork, being able to effectively collaborate as part of a productive team, as well as self-manage during independent projects.</i></h3>
+<h3 align="left" style="width:85%"><i>Experienced Full-Stack web developer with a passion for all aspects of the software development life cycle.
+Proven team collaborator and self-managing individual for independent projects.</i></h3>

 - 🔭 I’m currently working on **.........**